-I am excited and nothing could have dampened my spirit in this moment.
+I am excited and nothing could have dampened my spirit at this moment.
 Not the slow-moving queue nor the man in a suit who keeps stylishly edging his way to the front.
 Two hours go by quickly for me.
 But I can’t imagine that Mark would have said the same thing.
-At 10am when I arrived at Mohammed V International Airport, Casablanca, he had already been waiting for two hours.
+At 10 am when I arrived at Mohammed V International Airport, Casablanca, he had already been waiting for two hours.

 Day 1: Casablanca to Marrakech by Train

 We had decided on taking the train to Marrakech rather than getting on a connecting flight.
 We got our tickets and had breakfast while we waited for the train to arrive.
 Mark handed me the ‘Travel with a Pen’ pens he got me for Christmas.
 (I got him a malaria kit.
 Lol, I’m so romantic!)

 Our train arrived promptly and silently.
 We found ourselves running to catch up with it.
 Because the first class berths were sold out, we booked to ride in second.
 All the seats were filled up by the time we got in.
 We wound up standing for about 20 minutes – which passed very quickly.
 Eventually, some passengers got off and we got seated.
 After travelling for about 4 hours, we arrived in Marrakech.

 We headed straight to our riad, where we were welcomed with the traditional Moroccan mint tea and biscuits.
 I could barely contain my excitement!
 Mint tea was one of the things I looked forward to before this trip (and I’m not even a ‘tea’ person – well was not a tea person.
 It’s safe to say that after our stay in Morocco, I have now become one).